surajllpl/javascript/part_3/notes.md

    - changing background color of body and stop changing button can stop it.
    - take a random color code and set interval for changing the background color.

+03 callback -
+    - callback is used to pass a function as an argument to another function.
+    - It is used to execute a function after a certain task is completed.
+    - It is used to handle asynchronous operations.